Pennsylvania Personal Injury Lawyer

 - If you have an unusual situation and aren’t sure if there’s insurance coverage for you, we’ll do the digging necessary to find out.

 - If you can’t afford your medical expenses, we’ll write a Letter of Protection.
 Basically, this document requests that your doctor treat you now and accept payment later, after your case resolves.

 - You may have outstanding medical bills at the end of your claim.
 We’ll work with your doctors to negotiate down these bills as much as possible so you get to keep more of your money.

 Medical bills are an unavoidable part of a serious accident.
 But stressing over them doesn’t have to be.
-Let a Console & Hollawell personal injury lawyer in PA make your life easier, starting with the medical bills.
+Let a Console & Hollawell personal injury lawyer in Pennsylvania make your life easier, starting with the medical bills.